keymanapp/lexical-models/docs/how-to-build-a-lexical-model.md

             └── model.ts
 ```

-To create this folder structure, I can execute the following code in
+To create this folder structure, I can execute the following in
-the Git Bash/the terminal:
+Git Bash or the terminal:

     cd /type/the/path/to/release
     mkdir -p example/str.tutorial/source